danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 ## Breathing Math

-The technique sounds simple, but here's what happened for me in practice:
+The technique sounds simple, but here's what happened in practice:

 **Counting 5.5 seconds** wasn't intuitive, whole numbers felt easier, but stressing about the additional half second defeated the purpose.